runpod/docs/docs/serverless/endpoints/send-requests.md

 - **Execution Timeout**: Limits how long a worker can remain `IN_PROGRESS` before being terminated.
     This is particularly useful for avoiding indefinite job processing.
+- **Low Priority** Sets the priority of the job to low.
+This can be useful for jobs that are not time-sensitive and can be processed when resources are available.
 - **TTL**: Defines the total lifespan of a job, from its creation to automatic termination, regardless of its state.
     This ensures that jobs do not remain in the system indefinitely.